 For New Hires:

-If you have accepted an offer of employment with the City of Urbandale, please print and complete the 2014 New Hire Packet:
+If you have accepted an offer of employment with the City of Urbandale, please print and complete the 2015 New Hire Payroll Packet:

 Civil Service provisions shall apply to full-time police officers and firefighters and to all full-time employees except: